-- a fasting blood glucose test (used to test for diabetes) – you fast for 8 to 10 hours before the test
+- a fasting blood glucose test (used to test for diabetes) – you may be asked to fast for 8 to 10 hours before the test

-- an iron blood test (used to diagnose conditions such as iron deficiency anaemia) – you fast for 12 hours before the test
+- an iron blood test (used to diagnose conditions such as iron deficiency anaemia) – you may be asked fast for 12 hours before the test

 For more information about a wider range of blood tests, go to Lab Tests Online.